E-commerce

 Meta description

-Clear benefit, no overpromising
+Clear benefit, no overpromise

-Stuffing with keywords without a readable sentence
+Fill it with keywords without a readable sentence

 Main content

-Address purchase objections
+Answer purchase objections

-Boilerplate text identical to competitors
+Boilerplate text identical to the competitor

 Technical SEO and page experience

-HTTPS, clean redirects during redesigns, a consistent robots file, and an up-to-date XML sitemap reduce crawling friction.
+HTTPS, clean redirects during redesigns, a consistent robots file, and an up-to-date XML sitemap reduce crawl friction.
 After any theme or app migration, check HTTP status codes and redirect chains: 404 errors on product URLs cost conversions and complicate SEO analysis.

 Structured data and rich results

-Reviews, when genuine and compliant with the rules, can rely on dedicated types documented by Google.
-Do not promise your leadership “guaranteed stars”: display depends on the search engine and the query context.
+Reviews, when they are genuine and comply with the rules, can rely on dedicated types documented by Google.
+Do not promise your management “guaranteed stars”: display depends on the search engine and the query context.

 Product feeds and Google Merchant Center